noahehall/blockchain/blockchain.md

 - generating
   - find a secure source of entropy to make it random/unpredictable

+###### Multi-Signature Accounts (multisig)

+- i.e accounts that have multiple private keys
+  - e.g. avaliable on the bitcoin blockchain
+  - ethereum uses multi-party consensus instead
+- similar to how hashicorp vault requires multiple keys to unlock the vault db
+- described as M of N accounts,
+  - M the number of required keys for a transaction
+  - N the total number of keys available
+- benefits
+  - prevents thefts of funds, since multisig accounts requires multiple keys to sign transactions, no single key will put the entire account at risk
+  - prevents loss of a single key
+  - enables business rules for arbitrary types of transactions, e.g. based on total amount may require different amount of keys

 ##### public key

 - public key: a shareable key that cannot be used to spend crypto; but used to receive crypto; created from the private key via some one-way elliptic curge digital signature algo (ECDSA see security docs for indepth);